-- 66. The Statute of neither Tribunal provides for the clarification or interpretation of judgements.
-Nevertheless, both tribunals have sometimes agreed to interpret prior judgements. - 67.
-It would, however, seem desirable to introduce into the Statutes of both tribunals an explicit authorization for the interpretation of judgements.
+- 68. The statute of neither Tribunal provides for the clarification or interpretation of judgements.
+Nevertheless, both tribunals have sometimes agreed to interpret prior judgements. - 69.
+It would, however, seem desirable to introduce into the statutes of both tribunals an explicit authorization for the interpretation of judgements.
 In respect of UNAT this is proposed in annex I A in the form of a new paragraph 4 of article 12 of the statute; a corresponding addition is being proposed in respect of ILOAT.
-Since Tribunal judgements are normally implemented immediately, questions of interpretation almost always arise soon after they are rendered; consequently UNAT's suggestion that requests for interpretation be made within one year has been incorporated.
+Since Tribunal judgements are normally implemented immediately, questions of interpretation almost always arise soon after they are rendered; consequently the suggestion of UNAT that requests for interpretation be made within one year has been incorporated.